yellowwinterday/ghostai/README.md

 ## Usage

 The library needs to be configured with your OpenAI account's API key.
-OpenAI API Key is available on their webiste at [[website](https://platform.openai.com/account/api-keys)](https://platform.openai.com/account/api-keys).
-Ghost Admin API Key can be found by following instructions here: [Ghost Token Authentication](https://ghost.org/docs/admin-api/#token-authentication)
+OpenAI API Key is available on their webiste at https://platform.openai.com/account/api-keys.
+Ghost Admin API Key can be found by following instructions at https://ghost.org/docs/admin-api/#token-authentication

 Either set it as the `OPENAI_API_KEY` & `GHOST_ADMIN_API_KEY` environment variable before using the library: